AskHarshit/demo_pokeapi/README.md

 Hi Team,

-My Name is Harshit Bhardwaj, currently working as an associate consultant QA in GlobalLogic India Pvt.
+My Name is Harshit Bhardwaj, currently working as an Associate Consultant QA in GlobalLogic India Pvt.
 Ltd.

-This cypress project talks about Pokemon API "https://pokeapi.co/api/v2/" and here particulary https://pokeapi.co/api/v2/pokemon/{id or name}/.
+This cypress project talks about Pokemon API "https://pokeapi.co/api/v2/" and here particulary GET call "https://pokeapi.co/api/v2/pokemon/{id or name}/".

 Following are the things kept in mind in order to complete validation:
   1. For ID :